CCE Research Lab

 The CCE research laboratory “Ceramics as an experience” is developing a specific program within a research residency and provides students with an opening to innovative manufacturing techniques.

-The city of Limoges and its region are one of the world's leading places for ceramics.
-Its history and the strong presence of numerous institutions, research centers, industries, companies and start-ups bear witness to this.
-In this context, the importance of research, whether fundamental or applied, whether it concerns new technical developments or free creation, is a constantly evolving project.
+The city of Limoges and its surrounding region are a world-renowned center for ceramics.
+Its history, along with the strong presence of numerous institutions, research centers, industries, businesses, and startups, attests to this.
+In this context, the importance of research—whether fundamental or applied, whether it concerns new technical developments or free-form creation—is a constantly evolving field.

 A center of expertise, the lab aims to be a place of innovation and free experimentation between digital worlds and traditional techniques.
 The challenge is to encourage the meeting between artists, theorists, teachers, students, technicians around ideas, gestures and tools.
 Digital technology participates in this reflection, integrating the 3D modeling phase and its printing applications into the design stage.